 Each format has its benefits depending on your research needs and preferences.
 EndNote is capable of syncing across your desktop/laptop, iPad, and online, but there are a few things to consider.

-EndNote X9: MCPHS faculty and students can install this complete version of EndNote with the assistance the IS Help Desk, but permission must first be granted by Joanne Doucette, Associate Library Director.
-You can email Joanne at firstname.lastname@example.org for permission and further instructions.
+EndNote Desktop: MCPHS faculty and students can install this complete version of EndNote with the assistance the IS Help Desk, but permission must first be granted by Joanne Doucette, Associate Library Director.
+You can email Joanne at email@example.com for permission and further instructions.

 EndNote Basic: Also known as EndNote Web or EndNote Online, is a free, limited online version of EndNote.
 You can sign in with an existing account or sign up by following the directions below.